OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 Model Terms and “**Parties**” shall be construed accordingly.

-**Operator** means the Party or Parties responsible for adding, updating, deleting and controlling access to the Prebid SSO Data;
+**Operator** means the Party or Parties responsible for adding, updating, deleting and controlling access to the Prebid Addressability Framework Data;

 **Prebid SSO Data** means all Pseudonymous Identifiers and associated Preferences